eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_nodes.rst

   .. note::

-    The configuration of the node will also be applied to its future elements (Publishers, subscribers, services, ...).
+    The configuration of the node will also be applied to its future elements (publishers, subscribers, services, ...).

 Cleaning Up
 ^^^^^^^^^^^^^^

-All entities owned by a node (Publishers, subscribers, services, ...) have to be destroyed before the node itself:
+All entities owned by a node (publishers, subscribers, services, ...) have to be destroyed before the node itself:

 .. code-block:: c